- by Blaine Helwig

 Students have not had the daily word problem practice throughout the school year – 4 to 8 word problems per day will do the job.

 A lack of mastered grade level numeracy in both math facts and math process skills.
 Students without math fact and skill proficiency will be ineffective when solving word problems.
 Simply put.
 They are overwhelmed!
+A computer tracking and pencil-paper assessment program to solve both math fact and skill proficiency issues on an individualize basis with superior student outcomes is Formative Loop.

 No real surprise here on the first reason.
 Human beings are not good at what they do not consistently practice.
 Now, the second reason on insufficient numeracy skills is a little bit more unanticipated – especially to novice teachers.
 A structured daily numeracy plan is the only efficient and effective remedy to stamina problems.